molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 ## 4. Config the new version

 ### 4.1 application.yml
 NOTE: To compare the latest template to your own configuration, see the troubleshooting section below.
-The safest way to update armadillo would be by fetching the template and filling it in with your configuration using the information in the troubleshooting section.
+The safest way to update armadillo is by fetching the template and filling it in with your configuration using the information in the troubleshooting section.
 You can try the following first:

 Edit the application.yml:
 ```bash